Zephilinox/Bean/README.md

 *Removed XGM Mod Options, useless and no known new version.

-*May remove Mod Merger altogether, it serves no purpose.
+*May remove Mod Merger for 0.1+, it serves no purpose right now.

 *Deathcam by kt0, modified by MadVader, Xenoargh and me.

+*Sort Parties by Level, by Rubik.

 *TODO: Modify Weather